 Anyone who has had one squamous cell tumor has an increased chance of developing another, especially in the same skin area or nearby.
 That is usually because the skin has already suffered irreversible sun damage.
 Such recurrences typically occur within the first two years after surgery.
 A squamous cell carcinoma can recur even when it has been carefully removed the first time.

-Thus, it is crucial to pay particular attention to any previously treated site, and any changes noted should be shown immediately to a physician. squamous cell carcinomas on the nose, ears, and lips are especially prone to recurrence.
+Thus, it is crucial to pay particular attention to any previously treated site, and any changes noted should be shown immediately to a physician.
+SCCs on the nose, ears, and lips are especially prone to recurrence.
 Even if no suspicious signs are noticed, regularly scheduled follow-up visits including total-body skin exams are an essential part of post-treatment care.
-Should the cancer return, the physician may recommend a different type of treatment the next time; certain methods, such as Mohs micrographic surgery, can be highly effective for recurrences.
+Should the cancer return, the physician may recommend a different type of treatment the next time.
+Certain methods, such as Mohs micrographic surgery, can be highly effective for preventing and treating recurrences.

 While squamous cell carcinomas and other skin cancers are almost always curable when detected and treated early, it is best to prevent them in the first place.
 Make these sun safety habits part of your daily health care routine: